-To qualify for the Post Excellence Award, a post is required to achieve excellence in four areas: membership, submission of the Consolidated Post Report (CPR), attaining a 90 percent renewal rate and community activity.
+To qualify for the American Legion’s Post Excellence Award and National Commander Vincent J. “Jim” Troiola’s VETS license plate, a post is required to achieve excellence in four areas: membership, submission of the Consolidated Post Report (CPR), attaining a 90% renewal rate, and community activity.

-The purposes of this award is membership growth, exposure of American Legion values to the youth of the community, and increased visibility of the American Legion Family through service projects.
+The purpose of this award is membership growth, exposure of American Legion values to the community, and increased visibility of the American Legion Family through service projects.
 A post achieving this qualification will have had numerous post members involved in planning and achieving these goals.
-Many posts are most likely already active in these areas and will qualify without extra effort.
+Many posts are already active in these areas and will qualify without extra effort.
 Others, however, will need to increase their efforts in one or more areas to qualify for the award.

 The standard to be achieved in each area is as follows:

-Membership: Post must attain at least 103 percent of their membership goal.
+Membership: The post must attain at least 103% of their membership goal.
 At least one post officer attends district meetings.

 Consolidated Post Report: CPRs must be submitted by July 1.
 The American Legion’s federal charter requires the submission of an annual report to Congress on activities for the year.
 MyLegion.org has made it simple for a post to submit its CPR in a timely manner.

-90% Renewal Rate: The post must renew at least 90 percent of their members that were on the 2020 roster.
+90% Renewal Rate: The post must renew at least 90% of their members that were on the 2022 roster.

 Community Activity: The post must conduct an event that connects the local community with The American Legion post.
 The objective is to open your doors, welcome the community in, and educate them on what The American Legion is all about and how the post is an asset to the community.
 Posts do not need to have a physical building to accomplish this.
 This activity can be held in a park, a community center, or anywhere the post can welcome and interact with the local community.